WalterDSU/ha_PZEM_004T_V3/README.md

 # ha_PZEM_004T_V3
-Instruction how to use PZEM_004T_V3 without ESPHome (ha native Modbus) with fllowing  four type connections.
+Instruction how to use PZEM_004T_V3 without ESPHome and integrations.
+Only ha native Modbus codes. with fllowing  four type connections.

 # Type of modbus.